DirectOutput/DirectOutput/Documentation/10_Installation and configuration.md

 Set Controller = CreateObject("B2S.Server")
 ~~~~~~~~~~~~~~~

+ For EM tables it is also necessary to a some statements to send data about the table element statuses to DirectOutput and B2S.Server.

-Please read the page on \ref tableconfig for more information on this topic.
+Please read the page on \ref tableconfig for more detailed information on this topic.

 \section installation_configuration Configuration

+The DirectOutput framework supports several configuration options:

+* __Auto configuration__ which tries to detect the connected hardware and the files containing the table definitions automatically.
+Auto configuration is using the legacy ledcontrol.ini file(s) for the table definitions if available.
+* __XML config files__ are the best way to configure the framework.
+They allow to configure every detail of the framework in detail.

 \subsection installation_autoconfiguration Using Auto configuration

 If correctly installed the DirectOutput framework can configure itself automatically.
 This means that you dont need to create any of the config files mentioned in the sections below to get started.

-Auto configuration will automatically detect the LedWiz units connected to your system and try to lookup the ledcontrol.ini file with table configurations in the following locations:
+Auto configuration will automatically detect the LedWiz units connected to your system and try to lookup the ledcontrol.ini file(s) with table configurations in the following locations:

 - Table directory
 - Config directory of DirectOutput